OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ## Overview

-Protecting authentication tokens, private information, and other sensitive data is key to mobile security.
-In this chapter, you will learn about the APIs Android offers for local data storage and best practices for using them.
+This chapter focuses on the importance of protecting sensitive data such as authentication tokens and private information, which are crucial for mobile security.
+We will explore the APIs offered by Android for local data storage and provide best practices for their use.

-The guidelines for saving data can be summarized quite easily: public data should be available to everyone, but sensitive and private data must be protected, or, better yet, kept out of device storage.
+Data storage guidelines are simple: keep public data accessible to everyone, while ensuring sensitive and private data are either protected or ideally, not stored on the device at all.

-[Storing data](https://developer.android.com/training/data-storage "Storing Data in Android") is essential to many mobile apps.
-Conventional wisdom suggests that as little sensitive data as possible should be stored on permanent local storage.
-In most practical scenarios, however, some type of user data must be stored.
-For example, asking the user to enter a very complex password every time the app starts isn't a great idea in terms of usability.
-Most apps must locally cache some kind of authentication token to avoid this.
-Personally identifiable information (PII) and other types of sensitive data may also be saved if a given scenario calls for it.
+[Storing data](https://developer.android.com/training/data-storage "Storing Data in Android") is a fundamental aspect of many mobile apps.
+While it's recommended to limit the sensitive data stored on permanent local storage, practical scenarios often require some user data storage.
+For instance, requiring users to enter a complex password each time the app starts is not user-friendly.
+Hence, most apps locally cache an authentication token to circumvent this.
+Depending on the scenario, the app may also need to save personally identifiable information (PII) and other sensitive data.

-Sensitive data is vulnerable when it is not properly protected by the app that is persistently storing it.
-The app may be able to store the data in several places, for example, on the device or on an external SD card.
-When you're trying to exploit these kinds of issues, consider that a lot of information may be processed and stored in different locations.
+Sensitive data becomes vulnerable if the app storing it does not properly protect it.
+The app might store data in locations, such as the device or an external SD card.
+Remember that a substantial amount of information might be processed and stored across different locations when exploiting such issues.

-First, it is important to identify the kind of information processed by the mobile application and input by the user.
-Next, determining what can be considered sensitive data that may be valuable to attackers (e.g., passwords, credit card information, PII) is not always a trivial task and it strongly depends on the context of the target application.
-You can find more details regarding data classification in the "[Identifying Sensitive Data](0x04b-Mobile-App-Security-Testing.md#identifying-sensitive-data "Identifying Sensitive Data")" section of the chapter "Mobile App Security Testing".
-For general information on Android Data Storage Security, refer to the [Security Tips for Storing Data](https://developer.android.com/training/articles/security-tips.html#StoringData "Security Tips for Storing Data") in the Android developer's guide.
+The first step is to identify the information that the mobile application processes and the user inputs.
+Determining what qualifies as sensitive data, which could be valuable to attackers (e.g., passwords, credit card information, PII), is not always straightforward and largely depends on the context of the target application.
+For more details on data classification, refer to the "[Identifying Sensitive Data](0x04b-Mobile-App-Security-Testing.md#identifying-sensitive-data "Identifying Sensitive Data")" section in the "Mobile App Security Testing" chapter.
+For a broader understanding of Android Data Storage Security, consult the [Security Tips for Storing Data](https://developer.android.com/training/articles/security-tips.html#StoringData "Security Tips for Storing Data") in the Android developer's guide.

-Disclosing sensitive information has several consequences, including decrypted information.
-In general, an attacker may identify this information and use it for additional attacks, such as social engineering (if PII has been disclosed), account hijacking (if session information or an authentication token has been disclosed), and gathering information from apps that have a payment option (to attack and abuse them).
+The disclosure of sensitive information carries several consequences, such as the risk of information decryption.
+Generally, an attacker can identify this information and exploit it for further attacks.
+These attacks can range from social engineering (if PII has been disclosed), account hijacking (if session information or an authentication token has been disclosed), to exploiting apps with a payment option.

-Next to protecting sensitive data, you need to ensure that data read from any storage source is validated and possibly sanitized.
-The validation usually ranges from checking for the correct data types to using additional cryptographic controls, such as an HMAC that allows you to validate the integrity of the data.
+In addition to protecting sensitive data, it's crucial to validate and possibly sanitize data read from any storage source.
+Validation can range from checking for correct data types to implementing additional cryptographic controls, such as HMACs, to verify data integrity.

-Android provides a number of methods for [data storage](https://developer.android.com/training/data-storage "Storing Data in Android") depending on the needs of the user, developer, and application.
-For example, some apps use data storage to keep track of user settings or user-provided data.
-Data can be stored persistently for this use case in several ways.
-The following list of persistent storage techniques are widely used on the Android platform:
+Android offers a variety of [data storage](https://developer.android.com/training/data-storage "Storing Data in Android") methods tailored to the needs of users, developers, and applications.
+For instance, apps often use data storage to monitor user settings or store user-provided data.
+There are numerous ways to persistently store this data.
+Here are some commonly used persistent storage techniques on the Android platform:

 - Shared Preferences
 - SQLite Databases